 And it’s not something that West Stockbridge had until Joel Hotchkiss came up with the idea nearly a decade ago.

 An artist, Hotchkiss also owns and runs Hotchkiss Mobiles and the adjoining Perks Cafe in West Stockbridge with his wife Sandra.
-A transplant from Oakland, Calif, Hotchkiss and his wife relocated to West Stockbridge in 1993 and soon noticed the town was
+A transplant from Oakland, Calif, Hotchkiss and his wife relocated to West Stockbridge in 1993 and soon noticed the town was in need of an event that would bolster community pride.

 As a member of the town’s cultural council, Hotchkiss learned that the local Kiwanis Club used to sponsor a community day with street-fair activities and games for children.
 It wasn’t a big leap to see that a town-wide festival was just the ticket.